 1. Contact list view page:

 The contacts who have engaged with your product most recently, are the ones most interested in your product.
 In the contacts list view page, there are two columns that depict how the contact is faring - the score and customer fit columns.

-To get to the granular details of what has actually contributed to the score, click the contact and the scorecard gets displayed.
+To get to the granular details of what has actually contributed to the score, you can do either of the following:

 The scoring factors in a contact scorecard help you know what the difference between two contacts with the same score is and also understand how interested they are in using your product.
 You can make use of Freddy’s next best action based on the customer score to better nurture the contacts in the web application.